Elkwizard/GrammarParser/README.md

 # Grammar Parser
-A parser generator for my grammar file format (.grammar, though I'm sure it's been used before).
+A parser generator for my grammar file format (`.grammar`, though I'm sure it's been used before).

 ## Example